Be Watchful of Those Fattening Summer Foods

 I polled the experts for their picks of the summer foods most likely to pile on the pounds.
 To be fair, all foods can fit in a healthy diet, but only when you eat them in small quantities and not too often.

-Large, high-fat meats – Think a whole rack of ribs, 20-ounce steac or a giant double burger.
+Think a whole rack of ribs, 20-ounce steak or a giant double burger.
 Large portions of meat that contain lots of fat can weigh in at more calories and fat than you should eat in an entire day.

 Summer does not have to be a diet misfortune if you pay attention to portion sizes and enjoy these fattening foods sparingly.